Al Ahly (men's volleyball): From 1932 to the mid 1950s

-From mid of 1950s to mid of 1970s
+From the mid 1950s to the mid 1970s

 By the middle of the 1950s, the Egyptian volleyball league was established and during this era, Al Ahly was managed by Ayman Sameh.
 The squad was composed of the following players: Sayed Mostafa (Captain), Samy Al Seba’y, Yousef Mostafa, Zakaria Morgan, AbdelKhalek Wahba, Maged Mandour.

 1966–1967 season was a special one for the team, when the club managed to clinch its first Egyptian volleyball league title ever.
 The squad was full of talented players who managed to cement their names in Al Ahly volleyball history.
 Some notable players in this eras squad were: Mohamad-Fathi El-Rouby, Amr Elwany, AbdelKahled Wahba, Adly Mostafa, AbdelRahman AlWakil, Fou’ad AbdelSalam, Nabeh Salah, Ayman Ghozlan, Adel AbdelMaksoud, Tawfiek Shehab, Mohamed Al Sharif, Nezar Al Zein, Eid AbdelMalak, The team was managed by Sayed Mostafa (Ex-team captain), and the coach was Abdel Latif Ibrahim.

-From mid of 1970s to mid of 1980s
+From the mid 1970s to the mid 1980s

 This was one of the most shining parts in Al Ahly volleyball history.
 The team managed to dominate all competitions.
 At this era, Al Ahly managed to clinch 9 titles of the Egyptian volleyball league (won 9 out of 10 played).
 Also, managed to win two Egyptian Volleyball cups.
 The team also won the African champions league twice; 1980 and 1983.
 Both of those African titles were after beating the rival Zamalek in the final.

 On 1981, Al Ahly managed to win Afro-European cup that was held in Netherlands by participation of Champions clubs from France and Netherland.
 It was a great milestone for Al Ahly volleyball to move its excellence to global level; Europe, not only locally and continentally.

 During this era; the squad formation was: Nour Attia, Mahmoud Farag, Ibrahim Fakhr Eldin, Ring Lual (Sudanese player), Ihab Fakhr Eldin, Ahmed Zakaria, Shaaban Khalifa, Mohamed Shaarawy, Gomaa AbdelHamid, Tarik Farid, Mamdouh Ismail, Wagih Hamdy, Ayman Fakhr Eldin, Reda ElGhazali, Ahmed AlShamoty, Khaled AlShamoty.
 Tawfik Shehab and Ihab Fakhr Eldin coach the team in this era.